opensearch-project/documentation-website/_opensearch/query-dsl/term.md

 ## Term-level query types

-You can use any of the following query types to perform a term-level query:
+You can use any of the query types to perform a term-level query shown in the following table:

 | Query type | Description
 :--- | :--- | :---